 Conclusion

-This simple red-eye gravy recipe uses a few basic ingredients, and it’ll be done by the time your biscuits are browned.
+This simple red-eye gravy recipe uses a few basic ingredients, and it will be done by the time your biscuits are browned.
 Red-eye gravy is the perfect topping for a Southern breakfast experience you can share with others or savor by yourself.

 Featured Image Credit: studio presence, Shutterstock